rails/rails/guides/source/active_job_basics.md

 ### Threads, Processes, and Signals

-In Solid Queue, parallelism is achieved through threads (configurable via the [`threads` parameter](#configuration-options)), processes (via the [`processes` parameter](#configuration-options)), or horizontal scaling.
+In Solid Queue, parallelism is achieved through threads (configurable via the [`threads` parameter](#configuration)), processes (via the [`processes` parameter](#configuration)), or horizontal scaling.
 The supervisor manages processes and responds to the following signals:

 - **TERM, INT**: Starts graceful termination, sending a TERM signal and waiting up to `SolidQueue.shutdown_timeout`.
 If not finished, a QUIT signal forces processes to exit.
 - **QUIT**: Forces immediate termination of processes.

 If a worker is killed unexpectedly (e.g., with a `KILL` signal), in-flight jobs are marked as failed, and errors like `SolidQueue::Processes::ProcessExitError` or `SolidQueue::Processes::ProcessPrunedError` are raised.
 Heartbeat settings help manage and detect expired processes.

-You can read more about it in the [Solid Queue documentation](https://github.com/rails/solid_queue?tab=readme-ov-file#threads-processes-and-signals)
+Read more about [Threads, Processes and Signals in the Solid Queue documentation](https://github.com/rails/solid_queue?tab=readme-ov-file#threads-processes-and-signals).

-Here’s a revised version of your sections with examples included:

 ### Lifecycle Hooks

 Solid Queue provides lifecycle hooks that let you run code at specific points in the supervisor’s and worker’s lifecycles.
 The two supervisor lifecycle hooks are:

 - `start`: Runs after the supervisor boots but before it forks workers and dispatchers.